navishjindal/Omoi/README.md

 **Voice for everyone.**

-Amplify is a next-generation **Augmentative and Alternative Communication (AAC)** platform designed to empower non-verbal autistic individuals.
+Omoi is a next-generation **Augmentative and Alternative Communication (AAC)** platform designed to empower non-verbal autistic individuals.
 By combining traditional symbol-based communication with **multimodal AI**, Amplify bridges the gap between intent, raw vocalization, and clear, natural speech.

 ---